-Even if the holidays are not your brand’s peak time period, the end of the year is an extremely important time for most brands to wrap up the year successfully and profitably on Amazon and beyond.
+Even if the holidays are not your brand’s peak time period, the end of the year is an extremely important time for most brands to wrap up the year successfully and profitably on Amazon.
 During the holiday season of November 1 through December 31, U.S. shoppers will spend $120 billion with online retailers, an increase of 15.5% from last year.
 Amazon’s projected share of this enormous spend is 40%, up from 35% last year.
-No matter what your product, you want to take advantage of this time of year.
+No matter what your product, you want to take advantage of Amazon Advertising this time of year.

 So how do you get ready for Q4 on Amazon?
 Prepare.
 Here are three strategies to get your brand’s advertising ready for a successful Q4.